bobnat1/JDBC-Hibernate-Demo/README.md

 # JDBC-Hibernate-Demo
-a simple demo showcasing JDBC and Hibernate to save/retrieve persistent entities to an SQL database\n to use make sure you have an SQL database running on either local host or remote once SQL server is running then edit the hibernate.cf.xml lines:
+a simple demo showcasing JDBC and Hibernate to save/retrieve persistent entities to an SQL database<br>
+to use make sure you have an SQL database running on either local host or remote once SQL server is running then edit the hibernate.cf.xml lines:
         <property name="connection.url">jdbc:mysql://localhost/sms?createDatabaseIfNotExist=true</property>